Tutorial 1: Electric circuits

 That said, to assign the connections on the input ports of the light, select the 'H01' component and click on the port selection tool to the right of the 'x1' port.
 The port selection tool will display all compatible ports in the system, and because connections can be made between components in different assemblies, first you need to select the 'station' assembly, where all our components are grouped.
 Then search for the 'PS01' component, the power supply, and finally, you will see both output ports on it, 'dc_p', and 'dc_n'.
 Now you can connect 'x1' input to 'station > PS01 > dc_p'.

-Once the selection is done, the connection address will be shown on the selection box.
-Do the corresponding connection between 'x2' and 'dc_n' ports following the previous electric diagram.
-Once done, you should have the same port configuration as below.
+Once the selection is done, the connection address will be shown in the selection box.
+Do the corresponding connections between ‘x2’ and ‘dc_n’ ports follow the previous electrical diagram?
+Once complete, you should have the same port configuration as below.

 If you connected the wrong ports by mistake, you can always remove a connection by clicking on the (x) icon that appears when you place the mouse over the port selection tool.